 Through her unwavering determination to find answers, Seraina unearthed the crucial piece of information that would lead to her escape: by collecting points from the novel's triumphant conclusions, she could find a way back to reality.
 That was why she worked so hard to remain calm when facing the characters and tried to not change too much about the established plotlines.

 The first world had ended without a hitch, but as soon as the second world started, something had started to go awry.
-Characters began to deviate from the plot, and say lines that weren’t from the novel.
-Seraina had memorised the script and knew it from word to word: so it was confusing when the characters did/said something that they weren’t supposed to.
+Characters began to deviate from the plot, and say lines that weren't from the novel.
+Seraina had memorised the script and knew it word for word: so it was confusing when the characters did/said something that they weren't supposed to.

 One day, the normally reserved System panicked and informed Seraina about the sudden appearance of the Plotters.
 Nothing like these people had shown themselves before, and their arrival had coincided with the day Seraina had entered the second world.

 Wherever they went, the plot would go haywire and the characters would break away and act on their own.
-That was when the new quest of stopping the Plotters had been added to Seraina’s original task.
-And when things had become harder for the girl who just wanted to go home.
+That was when the new quest of stopping the Plotters had been added to Seraina's original task.
+And things had become harder for the girl who just wanted to go home.

 Comments (0)